This spot has been added by

-The Aquarium is a delighting spot for anyone on the lookout for snorkeling a reef full of colorful tropical fish.
-Located at Motu Nui Nui – a coral islet stretching in Rangiroa’s lagoon, just across the Tiputa Pass-, it is within an easy reach from the atoll main villages.
+Looking for a reef full of colorful tropical fish?
+Head to the Aquarium, one of Rangiroa’s most famous snorkeling locations.
+Fringing Motu Nui Nui, a coral islet located at the entrance of the Tiputa Pass-, it is within easy reach from the atoll’s main villages.
 Whether you are a beginner or advanced snorkeler, don’t leave the atoll without a visit to this irresistible “open water aquarium”.

-Whatever the option you choose (the Aquarium snorkeling only or Tiputa Pass drift snorkeling), you will enter the water from a boat.
+Whatever option you choose (the Aquarium snorkeling tour only or Tiputa Pass drift snorkeling), you will enter the water from a boat.

-The big attraction about this spot is the abundance and variety of reef fish that can be seen on such a small area.
-Schools of hundreds of humpback red snapper (lutjanus gibbus) and convict surgeonfish teem above the coral, while sergeant major, double-saddle butterflyfish and sixbar wrasse abound just under the surface of the water.
+This spot boasts an abundance and variety of reef fish, that can be seen in a small area.
+Schools of hundreds of humpback red snapper and convict tangs teem above the coral, while sergeant major, double-saddle butterflyfish and sixbar wrasse abound just under the surface of the water.
 Blacktip reef sharks are also a regular sighting at the Aquarium.

 Underwater visibility is generally perfect on this spot, with moderate currents, but sea conditions may vary.
-Follow the advices of your guide.
+Follow the advice of your guide.

 The closest facilities are located in Avatoru and Tiputa, the two main villages of Rangiroa.